CrossyChainsaw/Portfolio/README.md

 [List of requirements Individual Project](https://fhict.instructure.com/courses/12078/pages/what-should-be-covered-in-my-individual-project?module_item_id=749928)

 # Reverse Hangman Online
 Reverse Hangman Online is a game I made for my individual project.
 I will explain per learning outcome how I realised it with my individual project.
-Everthing about Reverse Hangman Online itself can be found in its documentation.
+Everything about Reverse Hangman Online itself can be found in its documentation.

 [Reverse Hangman Online Documentation](https://github.com/Epic-Chainsaw-Massacre)